slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
+## On philosophy

+> *"The aim of philosophy is the logical clarification of thought.
+Philosophy is not a theory but an activity."
+-- Ludwig Wittgenstein*

+> *"Some ideias are so stupid that only intellectuals believe them."
+-- George Orwell*

+---
 ## On science

 <!--
+- trust the science is the most anti-science statement ever. questioning science is how you do science.
 - theories are explanations, not predictions. prediction comes after the explanation
 - theories are not derived from anything. human minds crete them by rearranging, combining, altering and adding to existing ideias. we guess.
 - science transforms raw materials (resources) into civilization.